Tag: God

 God’s love at this depth transforms your perspective by showing that failures and hardships do not separate you from His affection.
 Instead, His love dives into those places of vulnerability with compassion and strength, drawing you closer to His heart.
 This kind of love is what revives faith when doubts rise and helps you see beyond your present circumstances.

 Love experienced in this depth is not theoretical but practical and life-changing.
-It is the love that cured the fears and doubts in Andrew’s testimony, flooding him with assurance and enabling faith to naturally work in his life.
+It is the love that cures the fears and doubts in many people’s lives, flooding him with assurance and enabling faith to naturally work in his life.
 When you allow this depth of God’s love to penetrate, you find wholeness and the courage to persevere despite challenges.

 The Length of God’s Love